-Term Definition Storage Domain This is the storage infrastructure in RHEV for creating and running virtual machines.
-Data Domain A type of storage domain that holds the disk image of all the virtual machines running in the system, operating system images, and data disks.
+Term Definition Cluster This is a cluster in RHEV-M. A cluster is a collection of physical hosts that share the same storage domains and have the same type of CPU.
+Storage Domain This is the storage infrastructure in RHEV for creating and running virtual machines.
+Data Domain A type of storage domain that holds the disk image of all the virtu machines running in the system, operating system images, and disks.
 ISO Domain This domain stores ISO files (or logical CDs) used to install and boot operating systems and applications for the virtual machines.

-Table 1-6 RHEV terminology used in this document (continued)
+Table 1-6RHEV terminology used in this document (continued)